Local Offer - SEND Information

 10) If a parent or a child with SEND has a complaint about the school, how does the governing body deal with the complaint?

 We always try to resolve things by working together.
 We encourage anyone with a concern to address it informally by contacting the School office or by raising it with their child’s class teacher, or department lead, in the first instance.
-We hope that they will either be able to address the concern on the spot, or they will be able to arrange to discuss it further at a mutually convenient time.
+We hope that they will either be able to resolve the concern, or they will be able to arrange to discuss it further at a mutually convenient time.
 If the complaint is more formal, then this should be referred to the Head Teacher and Chair of Governors.
 We have a complaints policy which is based on the Birmingham Local Authority model and is available in the ‘policies’ section on our website.
 Paper copies of this document are available on request.

 11) How does the Governing body involve other people in meeting the needs of pupils with special educational needs including support for their families?